On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Part II: Theory formulated in terms of and

 The factors $z^{-1}$ stand for the inverse residue of the respective propagator.
 (The reference to which one, we have suppressed for notational convenience.)
 All fields are free in-fields and the projector $:\Sigma:$ projects down to their Fock spaces.

 The Hilbert space for the $\phi$ quartets is defined in the following way \cite{KuOj}.
 Amongst the states $|\phi,c,\bar{c},b\rangle$, made up by the fields indicated, one selects those which are annihilated by the BRST-charge $Q$: $Q|\rm{phys}\rangle=0$.
 Since $\Sigma$ is $s$-invariant their Fock space which contains negative norm states is still part of it.
 All of them build up the state $\mathcal{V}_{\rm phys}$.
 Up to the $\Sigma$ subspace the norms of all other vectors is known to be non-negative.\\ As far as the $\Sigma$ fields are concerned we now conclude that in higher orders they are projected to zero.
 This is due to the fact that their original real poles in the tree approximation have been shifted on the real axis and into the complex $p^2$ plane -- a change which we could not prohibit via (symmetric) counterterms, because those are not available.
 They have been used for fixing the symmetric invariants $\int \sqrt{-g}(c_1 R^{\mu\nu}R_{\mu\nu}+c_2 R^2)$.
-In the tree approximation there are still nonvanishing contributions, but they can be removed, by putting in the respective calculations ``by hand'' $c_1=c_2=0$.
-Thus there one has a pure EH result.
-Effectively, the $\Sigma$-field contributions do not appear in scattering results, the projector is effectively independent of the field $\Sigma$.\\
+In tree approximation there are, however, still nonvanishing contributions.
+One might be tempted to put there ``by hand'' $c_1=c_2=0$, with the argument that in tree approximation no higher derivatives are required.
+But this is in conflict with the solutions $g_i(t)$ of the RG-equation (\ref{rcpls}) which then vanish.\\ Hence one has to live with some loss of probability in tree approximation: All initial states made up from $\phi$ which go into final states made up from $\Sigma$ prohibit that positivity is realized.
+One can consult in this context the paper \cite{InAb}, where (although with another aim in mind) explicitly such processes have been studied and one can see that the higher derivatives play already in tree approximation the important role of damping amplitudes.
+Beginning with one-loop the $\Sigma$-states can no longer be excited as outgoing states, hence there one has as final state the above described quartet states.\\

 The states with vanishing norm form a linear subspace $\mathcal{V}_0$ of it and can thus be modded out.
 The closure of this space forms the Hilbert space of the $\phi$-quartet subspace:

 It implies $SS^\dagger=S^\dagger S=1$, because $\phi$ and its companions form a quartet such that only their non-negative norm states survive in the $S$-matrix.
 It is to be noted, however that still in internal lines of diagrams the field $\Sigma$ is present and plays its growth limiting role, since there $h=\phi+\Sigma$ and the propagators still have their UV-falloff with $(p^2)^{-2}$.\\ The internal lines consist of $\langle\phi\phi\rangle+\langle\Sigma\Sigma\rangle$ (+ other members of the quartet).
 In the appendix we discuss how the optical theorem can be realized.